monarch-initiative/ontogpt/README.md

 ## Evaluations

-OpenAI's functions have been evaluated on test data.
+OntoGPT's functions have been evaluated on test data.
 Please see the full documentation for details on these evaluations and how to reproduce them.

 ## Related Projects